 The University has a number of fixed BBQs on campus which are located by the UEA Broad, these are for the use of UEA staff and students.
-The BBQs can be booked through the Open Space team located at the UEA Lodge.
+The BBQs can be booked through Open Space Events.

 BBQ requests from external or non-UEA parties will not be permitted.

 When using a fixed BBQ, always follow the requirements listed below:

 - Loose charcoal must be used not disposable BBQs